ccandelora/Daily-Glow2/TEST_COVERAGE_STRATEGY.md

   - Created more robust mock implementations focusing on the response structure rather than the method chain
   - Used extended timeouts for tests involving Supabase to accommodate potential delays

+### Timer-Based Component Testing
+- **Challenge**: Components with timer-based behavior (like Toast notifications) can be difficult to test reliably
+- **Solution**:
+  - Use Jest's fake timers to control time in tests
+  - Spy on setTimeout and clearTimeout to verify proper timer management
+  - Test component mounting/unmounting to ensure proper cleanup
+  - For animations with timers, focus on verifying that animations are triggered rather than their timing specifics

 ## Running Tests

 ```bash